exonum/exonum-doc/src/advanced/consensus/requests.md

 - The author has a proposal (`Propose` message) referenced by the `Prevote` message
 - The author has all transactions mentioned in this proposal
-- If the author indicated `lock_round` in the message, it has a +2/3 `Prevote` messages for this proposal in the specified round
+- If the author indicated `lock_round` in the message, it has a +2/3 `Prevote` messages for this proposal in the `locked_round` or round with lower number.

 ### `Precommit`

 - The author has a proposal referenced by the `Precommit` message
 - The author has all transactions mentioned in this proposal
-- The author has +2/3 `Prevote` messages for this proposal in some round with lower or equal number.
+- The author has +2/3 `Prevote` messages for this proposal in some round with number equal to or lower than the round number mentioned in the `Precommit`.

 ### `Connect`